 More and more hunters are attempting to shoot animals at greater distances.
 However, it’s not something new; hunters have been attempting to extend their effective range since, well, hunters started hunting.
 That’s how we ended up with the compound bow and the 300 Winchester Magnum.
 The question is, is this custom ethical or even a good idea.

 I enjoy shooting at great distances.
 It’s a test of skill and ballistic application.
 And, it’s just damned fun.
 I also enjoy hunting.
 And, while I like to be prepared to take any shot that’s necessary to complete or end the hunt, I much prefer if that shot is close.
 This is partly because the closer the shot, the easier it is to make, and partly because the closer I get to the animal, the more exhilarating the experience.
-My advice to all hunters would be to close the distance with their feet as opposed to ballistics.
+My advice to all hunters would be to close the distance with their feet as opposed to feet per second.
 I believe those who do, will find greater fulfillment from the experience.

 However, I also believe no one has any business telling you or anyone else how to hunt.
 Of course, from an ethical standpoint I think it reasonable that we expect hunters to, not take shots they cannot make.
 What’s unreasonable is setting arbitrary limits on that distance.
 I recently read where some dude wants to make it illegal to shoot at an animal with a rifle at any distance greater than 300 yards.
 For bowhunters he wants the limit placed at 50 yards.